kelseymalloy/kelseymalloy.github.io/_pages/research.md

 - subseasonal-to-seasonal (S2S) predictability and prediction
 - climate risk assessment for high-impact extremes
 <h4></h4>
-Our understanding of teleconnections, is incomplete, and it is unclear how teleconnections and their associated surface impacts might respond in a warming climate.
+Our understanding of teleconnections is incomplete, and it is unclear how teleconnections and their associated surface impacts might respond in a warming climate.
 I'm interested in developing a comprehensive view on climate processes, links, and impacts with a variety of approaches:
 - hierarchal modeling frameworks
 - statistical models
 - causal networks